helium/HIP/0079-mobile-poc-mappers-rewards.md

 The Mobile PoC Working Group has also agreed to initiate work on a Mapper subDAO.
 The Mapper subDAO would enable Mappers to provide usable data across various networks - IoT, MOBILE, Wi-Fi, and others - and receive incentives for mapping macro operator coverage.
 After implementing a Mapper subDAO, Mobile subDAO will become one of the first “customers” of Mapper subDAO.

+### Location Sharing Details

+#### Subscribers

+Subscribers will share detailed location information with their Service Providers, allowing them to define which hexes to boost.
+Service Providers voted to participate in Helium Mobile subDAO are required to keep exact subscriber mobile location data confidential.
+The specific confidentiality terms are subject to the service agreement between each particular service provider and the subscribers.

+Subscribers will share binary information about whether location sharing event has occurred and the timestamp of the event to the Mobile Oracle for reward eligibility determination.
+Service Providers will verify the information Subscribers share before it is sent to the Mobile Oracle to prevent gaming.

+#### Mappers

+Mappers will share the location of res12 hex where the attach event occurred with the Mobile Oracle for reward eligibility determination and use by other services like Modeled Coverage Planner.

 ## Drawbacks

 There are no obvious drawbacks.